nbeaver/why-linux-is-better/readme.rst

 User level configuration is stored in dotfiles
 (hidden folders or files)
-in the user's home directory.
+in the user's home directory

 There are good arguments to the effect that making dotfiles responsible for configuration `is problematic`_.
-Configuration files would make much more sense if stored in a dedicated configuration folder in the user's home directory, and indeed some applications are `beginning to standardize on this`_.
+Configuration files would make much more sense if stored in a dedicated configuration folder in the user's home directory, and many applications follow the `XDG base directory standard`_, which is intended to address this problem.

 .. _is problematic: https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp
-.. _beginning to standardize on this: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html
+.. _XDG base directory standard: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html

-In the meantime, however, dotfiles do the job, cluttered as they are, since each user's files and configuration is isolated to his or her home directory.

 Centralized databases like the Windows Registry are usually unnecessary for configuration.